supertree-toolkit/stk/doc/tutorial.rst

     Cliopagurus galzini = Ciliopagurus galzini

-Note that spaces can be replaced with underscores if needed, but there needs to be spaces *both* sides of the '=' sign.
+Note that spaces can be replaced with underscores if needed, but spaces must occur *both* sides of the '=' sign.
 The above is an excerpt from the subs file included in the tutorial dataset, which replaces a sub-species and corrects some common mispellings and synonyms.

 Alternatively, create a simple CSV (Comma Separated Value) file in Excel or similar.
-The first column contains the taxa already in the dataset and the subsequent columns are the taxa to be substituted in.
+The first column contains the taxa already in the dataset and the subsequent columns are the taxa to be substituted into the dataset.
 Each substitution is on a new row.
 Ensure you save the file as a Comma Seperated Value (CSV) file.

 The above can be created using the GUI which ensures you only add taxa already in the dataset on the left-hand side.
-Using :menuselection:`STK Functions --> Sub taxa`, you will be presented with the interface below.
+Using :menuselection:`STK Functions --> Sub taxa`, you will be presented with the interface to create your substitutions.

 Move taxa from the left to the right using the arrows.
 Then double-click the second column on the right-hand side and add the taxa to be subbed to this column.
 Using the subs defined above, the GUI will look like this.

-Note you should export the substituions at this point into a subs file to save it for later.
+Note you should export the substitutions at this point into a subs file, which you can import back into the interface at a later date.

 Once you have a *subs file* you can replace the taxa.
-Using either the GUI or the command line, run the sub taxa function on your Phyml.
+Using either the GUI or the command line run the sub taxa function on your Phyml.
 In the GUI, import your subs file (or CSV file) and, fill in a new filename and click :menuselection:`Sub taxa`.
 For the CLI, run this command: